cloudadc/DoHDotiRulesLX/README.md

 1. Provision iRulesLX. (https://devcentral.f5.com/s/articles/getting-started-with-irules-lx-configuration-workflow-20410)
 2. Create an iRulesLX workspace titled "DoH_to_DNS_Proxy"
 3. Add the iRule to the workspace by clicking "Add iRule", entering DoH_to_DNS_Proxy and pasting the contents of DoHDoTiRule.tcl
+4. Click "Create Extension" and enter "DoH_to_DNS_Proxy" as the name and click OK.
-4. Modify the index.js extension and paste the contents of DohDotiRulesLX.js
+5. Modify the index.js extension and paste the contents of DohDotiRulesLX.js
-5. From the command line, install the required modules:
+6. From the command line, install the required modules:
   - cd /var/ilx/workspaces/Common/DoH_to_DNS_Proxy/extensions/DoH_to_DNS_Proxy
   - npm install dgram base64url dns-packet net --save
-6. Create the iRulesLX plugin titled "DoH_to_DNS_Proxy"
+7. Create the iRulesLX plugin titled "DoH_to_DNS_Proxy"
-7. Apply the iRule to your virtual server(s)
+8. Apply the iRule to your virtual server(s)

 ### Sample Virtual Server: